deusexmachina892/Currex/README.md

 Currex - An Airport Currency Exchange Service

 ## Validations
-Implemented Validations for empty and 0 values on the Home Page Modal Implemented Validations for empty and 0 values on the Admin Page
+Implemented Validations for empty, negatives, and 0 values on the Home Page Modal Implemented Validations for empty, negatives, and 0 values on the Admin Page

 ## Extra Features Added
 Messages on success